ataiva-software/vertex/docs/monitoring/observability-guide.md

 ### Accessing Dashboards

 1. Access Grafana at `http://localhost:3000`
-2. Log in with the default credentials (admin/admin)
+2. Log in with the default crvertextials (admin/admin)
 3. Navigate to the "Dashboards" section
 4. Select a dashboard from the list